the-events-calendar/the-events-calendar/readme.txt

 * Tweak - Manage plugin assets via `tribe_assets()` [40267]
 * Add - Allow filtering events, in REST API requests, by `post_parent` [94326]
 * Add - Allow filtering events, in REST API requests, by their post ID with `include` [94326]
+* Fix - Prevent selection of past dates when setting up Scheduled Other URL Imports in Event Aggregator [111227]

 = [4.6.20.1] 2018-07-10 =